 Mold Remediation Kansas City – (816) 974-0631 – Mold Removal Services

 If you are in the Kansas City area, and are concerned about some mold in your home, contact Certified Restoration today.
 Our mold removal experts can quickly analyze the mold in your home, determine whether or not the mold is dangerous, and then take steps to perform mold remediation.
-Mold can be a sign of recent water damage, which could have done more damage than the eye can see.
 Certified Restoration can fix the damage, and get your home back to safe and sound conditions.
 Call today!

 When purchasing a new house, it is important to have a mold assessment conducted.
-Sellers won’t always mention prior problems with flooding and water damage for fear of ruining the sell, so the only way to be certain that there are no lingering water damage or mold issues is to have an assessment conducted.
+Sellers won’t always mention prior problems with flooding and water for fear of ruining the sell, so the only way to be certain that there are no lingering mold issues is to have an assessment conducted.

 Mold and mildew typically grows and thrives in dark, damp places, such as inside walls, under flooring, behind appliances, and air conditioning vents.
 Houses are also being built more efficiently to lower heating and cooling costs, so moisture gets trapped inside those areas and contributes to mold growth.
 While mold by itself is not particularly dangerous, the byproducts of mold – mycotoxins and spores – can pose very serious short-term and long-term health problems, especially for young children, the chronically sick, and the elderly.